-Learn the fundamentals behind food and wine pairing to create your own great pairings.
-This guide will show you the steps and what to look for in your recipe to find the perfect wine.
-Additional tips are below!
+Learn food and wine pairing basics so you can create your own pairings.
+This guide will show you the steps on how to pair.
+You’ll also learn what to look for in a recipe in order to make great wine matches.

 9 Tips For Pairing Wine & Food